 Same with displays, you have value for money displays with saturated colours and excellent design, and then you have products for experts which talk about accuracy and percentage coverage of colour spaces.

-With newer improvements in display technology, 4K resolution monitors are fast becoming one of the most chosen types of monitors for the creative use.
+With newer improvements in display technology, 4K resolution monitors are fast becoming one of the most chosen types of monitors for creative use.

 Graphic designers gain the most out of 4K monitors due to the improved resolution that gives them a better idea of the work process and the bigger screens are undoubtedly easier to use in designing.

 The market is flooded with computer monitors in all sizes, but today we look at monitors that are great for graphic designers.

-So let us look at the top 10 monitors for graphic design in 2018 and 2019.
+So let us look at the top 10 best monitors for graphic design in 2020 and beyond.

-Eizo ColorEdge CG318-4K monitor is one of the most preferred monitors by graphic designers.
+Eizo ColorEdge 4K monitor is one of the best monitors for graphic designers.

 Released on April 5, 2018, the Eizo ColorEdge CG318-4K comes equipped with 4096 x 2160 resolution which more than four times that of Full HD and this enhanced pixel density of 149 PPI improves clarity.